openedx/event-bus-kafka/README.rst

 Overview
 ********
-This package implements an event bus for Open EdX using Kafka.
+This package implements an event bus for Open edX using Kafka.

 The event bus acts as a broker between services publishing events and other services that consume these events.
 Implementing the event bus will allow for asynchronous messaging across services which greatly improves efficiency as we don't have to wait for scheduled batch synchronizations.